samratp/BITS-WILP-CloudComputing/Big Data Systems/Gustafson's Law with Examples.md

-Gustafson's Law is a principle in parallel computing that offers an optimistic viewpoint on the scalability of parallel algorithms.
-It focuses on the potential benefits of parallelization as problem sizes increase.
-Unlike Amdahl's Law, which emphasizes the limitations imposed by non-parallelizable portions of a program, Gustafson's Law suggests that as the problem size grows, the portion of the program that can be parallelized becomes more significant compared to the non-parallelizable portion.
+Gustafson's Law provides an optimistic perspective on the scalability of parallel algorithms.
+It suggests that as problem sizes increase, parallel computing can offer substantial performance improvements by efficiently handling larger workloads.
+The law is expressed by the formula:

-The formula for Gustafson's Law is:

-$\[S = P + N \cdot (1 - P)\]$
+$\[S = P \cdot N + (1 - P)\]$

 Where:
 - \(S\) is the speedup of the program.